Plombo/vcromclaim/README.md

   TurboGrafx16 / TurboGrafx CD, Mega Drive/Genesis, Master System, and
   Nintendo 64 games without fail!
-* Extracts several Neo Geo games, along with the AES/MVS BIOS, so that they are playable in MAME: Magician Lord, King of the Monsters, Spinmaster, Neo Turf Master, Metal Slug, Metal Slug 2, Magical Drop 3.
-Support for many other Neo Geo games can be added easily.
+* Extracts several Neo Geo games, along with the AES/MVS BIOS, so that they are playable in MAME:
+  * NAM-1975 (encrypted - requires extra steps)
+  * Magician Lord
+  * King of the Monsters
+  * Spinmaster
+  * Neo Turf Master
+  * Metal Slug
+  * Metal Slug 2
+  * Magical Drop 3
+  * Support for many other Neo Geo games can be added easily.
 Even encrypted games can be extracted, although extra steps are required, see [neogeo_reame.txt](neogeo_readme.txt)
 * Can recreate a playable replica of the original ROM for SNES games where the original sound data has been removed from the ROM, by re-encoding the PCM sound data to BRR and restoring the BRR data to its original place in the ROM.